Engee documentation

 Description

 Block Thermal Mass represents the thermal mass.
-This value reflects the ability of a material or a combination of materials to store internal energy, it depends on the mass of the body and its heat capacity.
+This value reflects the ability of a material or combination of materials to accumulate internal energy, it depends on the mass of the body and its heat capacity.

 The thermal mass is described by the following expression: